Tips for creating effective display ads

 If you're new to creating display ads, or you'd like to improve your display ad performance, we've got some tips to help you get the job done:

-- Use text, images and colour schemes effectively
+- Use text, images, and color schemes effectively

 - Experiment with different display ad types and content designs